bektas-sari/simple_budget_pie/README.md

-# Simple Budget Pie
+# Simple Budget Pie (Flutter APP)

 A sleek and intuitive Flutter application for visualizing personal expenses through a dynamic pie chart.
 Keep track of your spending across categories, gain instant insights, and manage your budget effortlessly.

 ---